ManukaBuilds/fcc-html-basic-web-page-007/README.md

 # fcc-html-basic-web-page-007
 This is another practical project of freecodecamp's responsive web design certification course i did.
-"Video compilation page"
+"Video display page using iframe"